 Image source: Unsplash

-The ultimate goal of digital transformation is to use digital to dramatically change the organisation for the benefit of stakeholders and tenants alike – providing better customer service and access to information while optimising operations along the way.
+The ultimate goal of digital transformation in housing associations is to use digital to dramatically change the organisation for the benefit of stakeholders and tenants alike – providing better customer service and access to information while optimising operations along the way.
 But all of this good stuff can only happen when organisational vision, customer experience, processes and technology are all aligned.

 Across the sector, organisations are at very different stages of the journey and those in charge of implementing the programme are going to need a lot of support to achieve the full transformations.
 Small steps towards this vision can help, rather than trying to deliver everything in one go.